GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 which caused an error in the script.
 SF-ADJUSTMENT is more user-friendly.

-### FALSE and TRUE symbols obsolete
+### FALSE and TRUE symbols deprecated

-FALSE and TRUE symbols are no longer defined symbols in the ScriptFu language.
+FALSE and TRUE symbols are deprecated in the ScriptFu language.
 They never were in the Scheme language.
-Instead, the Scheme language has symbols #f and #t.
+Instead, you can use the Scheme language symbols #f and #t.

 In ScriptFu v2, FALSE was equivalent to 0 and TRUE was equivalent to 1.